By: Puranjay Singh Last updated: 20 September 2017

 End users are people who actually use a particular product

-A metric used to measure the level of engagement generated by a piece of content in terms of likes, shares, and comments.
+In marketing terms, a metric used to measure the level of engagement generated by a piece of content in terms of likes, shares, and comments.

 Event marketing is a strategy which involves face-to-face contact between companies and their customers at events such as conferences.